geraintluff/jsfx/README.md

 ![screenshot](Smooth Limiter.png)

 The "distortion" parameter changes the correction mode - at 0%, the correction is applied by scaling the output signal.
-At 100%, the correction is applied using a non-linear distortion, which can sound good for some applications such as drums.
+At 100%, the correction is applied using a non-linear distortion (smooth, not a hard-clip), which can sound good for some applications such as drums.
 The display in the bottom-left shows the current correction response.